 6. The questionnaire was circulated to all Central Authorities to collect data concerning all applications received and sent by between 1 January 2021 and 31 December 2021 (i.e., all cases that commenced in 2021).
 However, in line with the four previous studies, outcomes of applications were recorded up to 30 June 2023 so as to allow for the elapse of 18 months after the last possible application could have been received (i.e. on 31 December 2021).
 Applications unresolved after that date have simply been classified as "pending".
-Accordingly, 2021 was chosen to give as contemporaneous a view as possible in relation to the holding of the Eighth Meeting of the Special Commission in October 2023.
-The questionnaire and guidelines for responding to the questionnaire are available on the website of the Permanent Bureau.5
+Accordingly, 2021 was chosen to give as contemporaneous a view as possible in relation to the holding of the Eighth Meeting of the Special Commission in

-1 The 71 States which responded to the Study were: Andorra, Argentina, Armenia, Australia, Australia, Belgium, Brazil, Bulgaria, Canada, Chile, China (Hong Kong and Macao), Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, El Salvador, Estonia, Finland, France, Georgia, Germany, Greece, Guatemala, Honduras, Hungary, Iceland, Ireland, Israel, Italy, Jamaica, Japan, Republic of Korea, Latvia, Lithuania, Luxembourg, Malta, Mauritius, Mexico, Monaco, Montenegro, Morocco, Netherlands, New Zealand, Nicaragua, Norway, Panama, Paraguay, Peru, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Trinidad and Tobago, Türkiye, Ukraine, United Kingdom (Bermuda, England and Wales, Isle of Man, Jersey, Northern Ireland and Scotland), United States, Uruguay and Venezuela.
+1 The 77 States which responded to the Study were: Andorra, Argentina, Armenia, Australia, Australia, Belgium, Belize, Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Chile, China (Hong Kong and Macao), Colombia, Costa Rica, Croatia, Cuba, Cyprus, Czech Republic, Denmark, Ecuador, El Salvador, Estonia, Finland, France, Georgia, Germany, Greece, Guatemala, Honduras, Hungary, Iceland, Ireland, Israel, Italy, Jamaica, Japan, Republic of Korea, Latvia, Lithuania, Luxembourg, Malta, Mauritius, Mexico, Monaco, Montenegro, Morocco, Netherlands, New Zealand, Nicaragua, North Macedonia, Norway, Panama, Paraguay, Peru, Poland, Portugal, Romania, Russia, Saint Kitts and Nevis, Serbia, Seychelles, Singapore, Slovakia, Slovenia, South Africa, Spain, Sri Lanka, Sweden, Switzerland, Trinidad and Tobago, Türkiye, Ukraine, United Kingdom (Bermuda, England and Wales, Isle of Man, Jersey, Northern Ireland and Scotland), United States, Uruguay and Venezuela.